Therapy for Dermatillomania

-Skin picking, also known as dermatillomania, is something many people experience from time to time, often without even realising it.
-It can start as a small habit—perhaps picking at a blemish or a rough patch of skin—and gradually become a more persistent way of managing stress, tension, or simply a sense of restlessness.
-For some, it can feel like a private struggle, but it’s more common than you might think.
+Skin picking, also known as dermatillomania, is something that many people experience from time to time, often without even realising they are doing it.
+It can begin as a small, seemingly harmless habit—perhaps picking at a blemish, dry skin, or a rough patch—and over time, this behaviour can develop into a more persistent and frequent way of coping with feelings of stress, tension, or a general sense of restlessness.
+For some individuals, skin picking can feel like a private and difficult struggle to manage, but in reality, it is far more common than many people might initially believe.

 TESTIMONIALS